 For now, be a good Communist and show some blind faith!

 The synaptic facilitation power plan can be summed up as lifting heavy weights as often as possible while staying ‘fresh as a cucumber’ (Russkies have a thing against daisies, you wouldn’t understand).
 Contrary to what some snobby pantywaists believe, this heavy, high volume approach is not an iron fossil but one of the most scientific approaches to strength training there is.
 “Chain yourself to the squat rack and call me in a year.”
 Words to live by.

 Check out these questions from athletes in our gym.

 Question: “Coach, can I use greasing the groove for chin-ups?”.
 Yes; you can use GTG for any exercise you want.
 Pavel chin ups would work.

 Question: Isn’t there an article on T-nation about GTG?
-Yes; there are a articles on the internet explaining this concept.
+Yes; there are several articles on the internet explaining this concept.